Esri/jsapi-resources/TROUBLESHOOTING.md

 **Step 1 – Review.** Examine the error message and the entire error dump.
 Most of the time there are clues in the error that will help solve the problem.
 Take note of when the error happens.
 Some errors only occur during the build process, others may only show up when you run the app in the browser, or only when the app is deployed to the production environment.

 **Step 2 - Search.** Search for error message on the Esri Community site or the internet, and research what might be causing the issue.
 This is often the fastest and easiest way to look for answers or get hints on how to solve a problem.
+Depending on the error, you should consider reviewing the Release notes for [breaking changes](https://developers.arcgis.com/javascript/latest/release-notes/#breaking-changes) or [bug fixes and enhancements](https://developers.arcgis.com/javascript/latest/release-notes/#bug-fixes-and-enhancements).

 **Step 3 - Reproduce.** Try to reproduce the issue in a simple, focused stand-alone HTML/JavaScript app.
 This will help determine if the issue is related to the Maps SDK, or not.
 Sometimes, in the process of trying to reproduce the error you will solve the issue.